-A yoga and Ayurveda center blends yoga, breathwork, and Ayurvedic care to restore balance and clarity.
-If you’re weighing a retreat—what’s included, costs, or how to choose—start with our comprehensive yoga retreat guide.
+A yoga and Ayurveda center blends yoga, breathwork, and Ayurvedic care to help support balance and clarity.
+If you’re weighing a retreat—what’s included, what it costs, and how to choose—start with our comprehensive yoga retreat guide.

 What is a Yoga and Ayurveda Center?